gbdev/pandocs/content/MBC2.md

 ### A200-BFFF - 15 "echoes" of A000-A1FF

 Only the bottom 9 bits of the address are used to index into the internal RAM, so RAM access repeats.
+As with the A000-A1FF region, only the lower 4 bits of the "bytes" are used, and the upper 4 bits of each byte are undefined and should not be relied upon.

 ## Control Registers